 The Redis PHP module must be at least version 2.2.6.
-Please note that the Redis PHP module versions 2.2.x will only work for PHP 5.6.x.

 For PHP 7.0 and PHP 7.1 use Redis PHP module 3.1.x or later.

 See https://pecl.php.net/package/redis

 On Debian/Mint/Ubuntu, use apt-cache to see the available php5-redis version, or the version of your installed package: